adrianblynch/grabvid/readme.md

 Given a Youtube video ID, download to local drive

-# Install & usage
+## Install & usage

 `git clone https://github.com/adrianblynch/grabvid`

 `cd grabvid`

-`node index --videoId xxxxxxx`
+`node bin/grabvid xxxxxxx`

 Where _xxxxxxx_ is the v query parameter from a Youtube video URL.

-Videos are currently saved to a sub folder, _videos_.
+Videos are saved in the current directory.

+## Todo

+- Add to npm